mhuss.com

 I'm strongly of the opinion that if Dave Reeves were still alive and building amplifiers that he would use the best possible components currently available at reasonable cost.
 Therefore, I did not slavishly chase down vintage "mustard" caps, etc. Rather, I used flameproof ceramic or metal film resistors for the power supply, Mallory 150 caps, and so on.

-I made a few practical changes to the original circuit:
+I made a couple of practical changes to the original circuit:

-1. I put in an adjustable bias circuit, externally accessible.
+1. I put in an adjustable bias circuit.

 The Head Cabinet